ivmartel/dwv/readme.md

 DWV
 ===

-An open source javascript / HTML5 _only_ DICOM web viewer.
+An open source javascript / HTML5 _only_ DICOM Web Viewer.
 Try it [here](http://ivmartel.github.io/dwv/).
 More information on the [wiki](https://github.com/ivmartel/dwv/wiki).

 Not fully DICOM compliant,